IBM-Cloud/bluetag/README.md

 	[PSK] Serving files from: app
 	```

-You are now ready to tweak the bluetag frontend code and test it!
+You are now ready to tweak the bluetag frontend code and test it locally!

 ## Building a native application

 If you want to transform bluetag from a browser based web application to a native mobile application, you can quickly do that without any additional code using Cordova.

-To get started, let's get Cordova setup first.
-Install NPM first by following instructions at https://docs.npmjs.com/getting-started/installing-node and then run
+To get started, let's get Cordova setup first by running the following command

    ```
    npm install -g cordova
    ```

-to install Cordova.
-You can find specific instructions on how to do that over here: https://cordova.apache.org/#getstarted
+You can find specific Cordova installation instructions at https://cordova.apache.org/#getstarted

 * To create a new Cordova project, you can just run the following command: cordova create <path>